Twitter Slams Ciara’s Nude Pregnancy Pics And Her BFF On Russell Wilson’s Lap

 While some were annoyed at Wilson for his request that Yolanda sit on his lap, others felt that Ciara’s friend should have refused.

-“why did her best friend feel like it’s ok to sit on his lap.. men are stupid and they don’t think,” tweeted one Twitter user.
+“[W]hy did her best friend feel like it’s ok to sit on his lap.. men are stupid and they don’t think,” tweeted one Twitter user.

 Others compared Russell to Ciara’s ex-fiance Future.

-“He’s slipping down the slope of Future f*ckboyism,” wrote another commentator.
+“He’s slipping down the slope of Future f**kboyism,” wrote another commentator.

 Then there were those who focused on the fact that Wilson had chosen his wife’s best friend as the appropriate person to sit on his lap, or who wondered if Ciara was jealous.